solita/solita.github.com/_posts/2020-08-17-creating-your-ci-cd-pipeline-with-concourse.md

 Concourse has some rough edges, that fact cannot be bypassed.
 It's also good to understand, that it's not suitable for every need.
 It's definitely not a swiss-knife.
 Also, some flexibility in your mindset might be needed if you don't already share the same ideas with authors.
-There is also probably a steep learning curve if you are just fine with Ie. Jenkins.
+There is also probably a steep learning curve if you are just fine with e.g Jenkins.

 Anyway, it's good we have alternatives and especially ones which are [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software).
 I myself have used the Concourse in a couple of projects.
 There have been some hard moments, but overall I have kind of liked it.